 From May 27, 2010 through November 30, 2017, we were party to a secured syndicated revolving credit facility with certain lenders party thereto from time to time and ING Capital LLC, as administrative agent, or, as amended, the Prior ING Facility.
 In connection with the entry into the ING Credit Agreement, we repaid all outstanding borrowings under the Prior ING Facility following which the Prior ING Facility was terminated.
 Obligations under the Prior ING Facility would have otherwise matured on August 6, 2018.
 As of June 30, 2018, we had \$211.0 million of borrowings outstanding under the ING Facility, which had a fair value of \$211.0 million.
 Our borrowings under the ING Facility bore interest at a weighted average interest rate of 4.053% for the period from November 30, 2017 to June 30, 2018.
 As of September 30, 2017, we had \$226.5 million of borrowings outstanding under the Prior ING Facility.
-Our borrowings under the Prior ING Facility bore interest rate of 3.705% and 3.093% for the period from October 1, 2017 to November 30, 2017, respectively.
+Our borrowings under the Prior ING Facility bore interest at a weighted average interest rate of 3.705% and 3.093% for the period from October 1, 2017 to November 30, 2017 and the nine months ended June 30, 2017, respectively.